-From 2012 Gray has directed the International Fellows and Scholars Program, which hosts the Humphrey International Fellows, the Government of India MPA Fellows, and scholars and fellows on other programs from around the world.
-She consults with faculty, staff and students on a variety of activities designed to assist in globalizing all activities in accordance with the School’s mission and the University’s strategic plan and teaches courses in the GPA.
+Sherry Gray coordinates international activities and projects for the Humphrey School and is a lecturer in the Global Policy Area (GPA).
+From 2012 Gray has directed the International Fellows and Scholars Program, which hosts the Humphrey International Fellows (public policy, law and human rights) and international visiting scholars and fellows from around the world.
+She consults with faculty, staff and students on a variety of activities designed to assist in globalizing all activities in accordance with the School’s mission and the University’s strategic plan.

-Gray taught IR and comparative politics at Providence and Macalester Colleges and the Universities of Louisville, Minnesota, Wisconsin—River Falls, and Port Harcourt (Nigeria); she taught English and studied Chinese at Liaoning University in the 1980s
+Gray taught international and comparative politics (Asia) at Providence and Macalester Colleges and the Universities of Louisville, Minnesota, Wisconsin—River Falls, and Port Harcourt (Nigeria).
+She taught English and studied Chinese at Liaoning University in the 1980s.

 Gray has a BA from the University of Colorado and an MA and PhD from the Josef Korbel School of International Studies at the University of Denver.